 ESET NOD32—Antivirus for Windows

-We are proud to provide the ESET NOD32 Antivirus program to our partners.
-Commonly known as NOD32, this antivirus software package is made by ESET.
-ESET NOD32 protects more than 110 million users worldwide.
+We are proud to provide the ESET NOD32 antivirus program to our partners.
+Commonly known as NOD32, this antivirus software package protects more than 110 million users worldwide.

 Our antivirus solution guards against all types of malware, including:

 NOD32 established phishing and ransomware protection to keep your private information secure.
-With this software, you can work efficiently on the internet without any slowdown.
+With this software, you can work efficiently on the internet without worry.

 An important part of antivirus protection is preventing computer viruses from infecting your system.
 Intrusion protection is an important layer of security that incorporates two systems—an intrusion detection system (IDS) and an intrusion prevention system (IPS).
 The main difference between intrusion prevention and intrusion detection is IDS monitors your network, whereas IPS controls it.

 Intrusion protection is particularly useful for businesses that have challenges with security patching, handling several applications, or an abundance of third-party providers with differing operating systems.
 This is because the more applications you have, the harder it is to keep security and maintenance patches up to date.